-Turkey has called on Russia to carry out joint operations in Syria against the Islamic State in Iraq and the Levant (ISIL) group, after crucial talks between President Vladimir Putin and his Turkish counterpart Recep Tayyip Erdogan aimed at ending a crisis in ties.
+Turkey has called on Russia to carry out joint operations in Syria against the Islamic State in Iraq and the Levant (ISIL) group, after crucial talks between President Vladimir Putin and Turkish counterpart Recep Tayyip Erdogan aimed at ending a crisis in ties.

 The comments by Foreign Minister Mevlut Cavusoglu came as a Turkish delegation was in Russia for talks aimed at coordinating actions on Syria and other bilateral issues.

 "We will discuss all the details.
-We have always called on Russia to carry out anti-Daesh [ISIL] operations together," Cavusoglu said in a live interview on Thursday with the private NTV television, adding that the proposal was still "on the table".
+We have always called on Russia to carry out anti-Daesh (ISIL) operations together," Cavusoglu said in a live interview on Thursday with the private NTV television, adding that the proposal was still "on the table".

 Cavusoglu urged Russia to fight against the "common enemy" of ISIL fighters in Syria.

-"Let's fight against the terrorist group together, so that we can clear it out as soon as possible," the minister said, warning that otherwise the group would keep on expanding and spread into other countries.
+"Let's fight against the terrorist group together, so that we can clear it out as soon as possible," the minister said, warning otherwise that the group would keep on expanding and spread into other countries.

-It was also his first direct meeting with Putin since the shooting down of a Russian fighter jet by Turkish air forces on the Syrian border in November that caused unprecedented damage to relations.
+It was also his first direct meeting with Putin since the shooting-down of a Russian fighter jet by Turkish air forces on the Syrian border in November that caused unprecedented damage to relations.

-NATO member Turkey was long criticised by its Western partners for not playing a full role in the fight against ISIL but upped its involvement last year by offering US forces use of an airbase near the Syrian border for raids against the group.
+NATO member Turkey was long criticised by its Western partners for not playing a full role in the fight against ISIL but upped its involvement last year by offering US forces use of an air base near the Syrian border for raids against the group.